 Testing at different levels is performed throughout the life cycle of software development and maintenance.
-The level of testing determines what tests are performed on: on a single module, a group of modules or a system as a whole.
-Conducting testing at all levels of the system is the key to successful implementation and delivery of the project.
+The level of testing determines what tests are performed on: a single module, a group of modules or a system as a whole.
+Conducting testing at all levels of the system is the key to the successful implementation and delivery of the project.

 - Component Testing or Unit Testing

 - System Testing

 Component (Unit) Testing checks functionality and looks for defects in parts of the application that are accessible and can be tested separately (program modules, objects, classes, functions, etc.).
 Typically, component testing is done by calling code that needs to be tested and supported by development environments such as frameworks for unit testing or debugging tools.
 All found defects are usually corrected in the code without formal description in the Bug Tracking System.

 One of the most effective approaches to component (module) testing is the preparation of automated tests prior to the beginning of the basic coding (development) of the software.
 This is called a test-driven development or a test first approach.
 In this approach, small pieces of code are created and integrated, in front of which tests run before the beginning of the encoding are run.
 The development is carried out until all the tests have been successfully passed.

 In essence, these levels of testing are the same, the only difference is that in component testing, real objects and drivers are used as parameters of functions, and in concrete testing – specific values.

 Integration testing is intended to test the connection between components, as well as interaction with various parts of the system (operating system, equipment or communication between different systems).